tmartin14/zipkin-demo/README.md

 ```
 Note:  This project includes shell scripts with examples for both Zipkin backend as well as Splunk as the backend.
 See the run_app_xxx.sh files for more details.

-Once that's done, bundle the JavaScript used by the browser:
+With your environment variables set, bundle the JavaScript used by the browser:
 ```bash
 $ npm run browserify
 ```